 The soft-start capacitor is discharged with a 0.6 mA typ. current capability for 1 ms time max.
 For complete and proper capacitor discharge in case of fault conditions, a maximum $C{SS} = 67$ nF value is suggested.

-In case the soft-start should be externally driven by a voltage step (e.g. the signal from ignition switch in automotive applications), the schematic in Figure 10 can be used.
+In case the soft-start should be externally driven by a voltage step, the circuitry in figure below can be used.